If you can't find all the answers to your questions here, please don't hesitate to contact us on +298 345900 or

 Passengers are kindly asked to leave the cabins approximately 2 hours before arrival.
 The check-out times may vary and will be announced onboard.

 Service is only provided for those, who are on the North Atlantic Cruise.
 Sunday and Thursday normal service (Change of towels, if needed), emptying of the garbage, bathroom cleaning, bed will be made and the cabin will be vacuumed, if possible.
 On Tuesday when in Iceland you will get full service (cabin will be made as new).

 Passengers, who are not on the North Atlantic Cruise, will not get any service, however if you need anything you are welcome to contact the reception onboard.

 When travelling to the Faroe Islands and Iceland it is advisable to bring warm clothes, raincoat/trousers, good shoes, wind resistant coats etc. Remember your swimsuit, if you are going to Iceland, because there are a lot of naturally heated swimming pools.
 Onboard MS Norröna there is no “dress code”.

 Couchettes are perfect for the budget-conscious and are offered for 1-6 travelers.
 The doors to a couchette cannot be locked and toilets and shared shower facilities are situated in the corridor.
 The couchettes are gender specific compartments.
 There are six bunk beds in each couchette compartment and the couchettes are located on deck 2 (below the car deck).
 If you are 3-6 paying persons travelling together, it is possible to book a couchette compartment for yourselves.

-Bed linen is not included in the couchette price, but it is possible to pre-book a bed linen package for € 9 per person or rent it onboard for € 20 per person.
+Bed linen, duvet and pillow is not included in the couchette price, but it is possible to pre-book a bed linen package for € 9 per person or rent it onboard for € 20 per person.
 A bed linen package includes a duvet, pillow, bed sheet and towel.

 Currency onboard is DKK.
 However, you can pay with EUR, NOK, USD, GBP, SEK and ISK notes (not coins) and in this regard, the ship’s exchange rate of the day is the valid one.
 It is advisable to exchange money before you go onboard.